This post contains affiliate links. Please see our disclosure policy.

 • Gluten-free – I have not tested a gluten-free version of this recipe but I suspect it would work well with a 1:1 gluten-free flour blend based on reader’s experiences with some of my other cookie recipes (which share the same base).

 Step 1: Make the Butterscotch Sauce.
 Combine salted butter, dark brown sugar, and heavy cream in a medium saucepan over medium heat.
-Stir, then don’t touch it!
-It will come to a boil – let it boil for 5 minutes.
-Remove from the heat and let it cool down before using.
-It will thicken as it cools.
+Boil for 5 minutes, then let cool.

 A jar of salted butterscotch sauce.